-During the year ended January 31, 2014 the Company capitalized \$25.599 million (prior year - \$49.740 million) of mineral property, plant, and equipment costs related to the NorthMet Project (draft EIS and permitting) and other fixed assets.
-The current year includes a decrease of \$2.350 million to the environmental rehabilitation asset related to the Cliffs Purchase Agreements (prior year increase of \$30.425 million).
-See further discussion in the Asset Acquisitions section above.
-In addition, the Company capitalized \$0.1 million (prior year - \$5.992 million) of wetland credit intangible costs related to wetland credit options and development agreements.
+During the six months ended July 31, 2015 the Company capitalized \$10.749 million of mineral property, plant, and equipment costs related to the NorthMet Project and other fixed assets as compared to \$16.346 million during the six months ended July 31, 2014.
+The decrease is primarily due to the environmental rehabilitation provision, which decreased during the current year period by \$5.542 million compared with an increase during the prior year period by \$1.555 million as a result of changes in the risk-free interest rate.
+In addition, the Company capitalized \$0.100 million (prior year period \$0.100 million) of wetland credit intangible costs related to wetland credit options and development agreements.